Our mission and vision

 Out at sea, communities of slow-growing species such as sponges, sea-fans and sea-pens will be re-establishing themselves across much of the seabed; whales, dolphins and porpoises will be abundant and commercial fish stocks will have recovered.
 The UK will be recognised as somewhere where people live long, healthy, active and fulfilling lives.
 Among other things, this will be driven by the quality of its natural environment on a global scale and society’s recognition of the contribution it makes to the quality of life, health and prosperity of people living here.

-Evidence shows that we are continuing to lose wildlife and the places where wildlife lives at an alarming rate.
-A landscape-scale approach to conservation where wildlife habitats are bigger, better managed and more joined-up - lies at the heart of The Wildlife Trusts efforts to address this.
+Evidence shows that we are continuing to lose wildlife and wild places at an alarming rate.
+A landscape-scale approach to conservation - where habitats are bigger, better managed and more joined-up - lies at the heart of The Wildlife Trusts' efforts to address this.
 We call this Living Landscapes.

 Living Landscapes stands for working over bigger areas of land (not just the nature reserves we own), and usually in partnership with others, to find and make space for nature.
 Our nature reserves have become small oases of wildlife-rich land in an often inhospitable landscape for many species, and Living Landscapes aims to connect up these spaces.
 Often there is a focus on restoring wildlife habitats; examples include working with landowners to restore peat bogs in the uplands, or working in river catchments to 'naturalise' riverside habitats.